 If Position equals No_Element, then Constraint_Error is propagated.
 If Position does not designate an element in Container, then Program_Error is propagated.
-Otherwise Delete removes (from Container) Count elements starting at the element designated by Position (or all of the elements if there are less than Count elements starting at Position).
+Otherwise Delete removes (from Container) Count elements starting at the element designated by Position (or all of the elements starting at Position if there are fewer than Count elements starting at Position).